chelsea-hansen/RSV-Interventions/README.md

 # Step 3 - Interventions
 This step uses the R scripts in the ```3.
 Interventions``` folder. ```MSIRS_scenarios.R``` is the script that runs the scenarios, ```MSIRS_intervention_models.R``` is teh script which runs the model equations and ```MSIRS_scenario_functions.R``` is an R script that interfaces between the other 2 scripts.
 You will open and run the ```MSIRS_scenarios.R``` script.
 The script is designed to run 8 scenarios with a combination of optimistic and pessimistic coverage and effectiveness for the three interventions (RSV vaccination for adults >60 years, RSV vaccination for pregnant women, RSV monoclonal antibodies for infants <8 months).
 See details in the table below.
 Many of the parameters for the vaccinations have been fixed based on clinical trials (see tables).
+This folder also includes a file ```coverage_curves_2023_24.rds``` which includes coverage curves for influenza, scaled between 0 and 1.
 In the script the user is able to easily set an optimistic and pessimistic scenario for cumulative coverage of the intervention.

 Scenario Overview:
 |Senior Immunization|Infant Immunization||||